jhoelzel/jhoelzel.github.io/about.md

 All of this makes me an ideal candidate if you are seeking a senior-level professional who is flexible, collaborative, and hands-on.
 If you would like to see what I have been up to, please check the projects section on LinkedIn.

-## kubernetes experience includes
+## kubernetes experience

 **Kubernetes cluster types**:

-- AKS, Bare-metal, Edge server, EKS, Hetzner-cloud, Multi-node, Multi-node, multi AZ, Single-Node
+- AKS, Bare-metal, Edge server, EKS, Hetzner-cloud, multi AZ, Single-Node

 **Distributions**:
 - Cloud Kubernetes (AKS EKS), Harvester, K3S, Rancher desktop, Rancher RKE, Vanilla Kubernetes

 **Operators created**:
 - Admission Controllers, Annotation of existing services, Application deployments, MySQL DB deployments, Scaling of deployments depending on the time and day

-### Interesting things I have done with kubernetes
+### Interesting accomplishments in Kubernetes

+- Deployed bare-metal clusters using on-premise hardware
-- CSI compliant bare metal clusters
+- Implemented CSI-compliant bare-metal clusters
-- BGP Peer integration with Calico
+- Integrated BGP Peer with Calico for enhanced networking
-- IPV6/IPV4/dualstack bare-metal clusters with Calico
+- Configured IPV6/IPV4/dual-stack bare-metal clusters using Calico
-- Cluster to cluster migrations
+- Executed cluster-to-cluster migrations
-- Helm to kustomize migrations
+- Transitioned from Helm to Kustomize for resource management
-- automated dns and certificates (certmanager/externaldns)
+- Automated DNS and certificates management with Cert-Manager and ExternalDNS
-- OIDC SSO Login for the cluster and its applications
+- Enabled OIDC Single Sign-On (SSO) for both cluster and application access
-- Deployment of VOIP Applications to kubernetes
+- Deployed VOIP applications on Kubernetes
-- GitOps with Gitlab, Github, bitbucket, ArgoCD
+- Implemented GitOps using GitLab, GitHub, Bitbucket, and ArgoCD
-- Bare-metal ingress load balancing with ha-proxy and Traefik
+- Managed bare-metal ingress load balancing using HAProxy and Traefik
-- Cost management depending on kubecost
+- Utilized Kubecost for effective cost management
-- Storage and Backups with longhorn
+- Managed storage and backups using Longhorn
-- arm deployments on hetzner for the control plane with amd64 and arm nodes
+- Deployed ARM architecture on Hetzner for the control plane with AMD64 and ARM nodes

 ## Github Excerpts